spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 nlu = TFLiteNLUModel(model_dir="tflite")
 ```

-Also, now is a good time to add this logic to our `on_speech` event handler.
+Now is a good time to add the NLU to our `on_speech` event handler:

 ```python
 @pipeline.event